-Ecologic Institute invites you to apply to take a trip to Germany as part of the upcoming 2016 POCACITO in Germany program to explore first hand how German cities are transitioning to become post-carbon cities.
-Participants from city and regional authorities, city planners and civil society actors will have the unique opportunity to directly engage with their German professional counterparts and build a US-German network to promote sustainable city energy transition through international exchange.
-The program will take place from 18-24 June 2016.
+Ecologic Institute invites you to apply to participate in the 2017 POCACITO in Germany tour to explore first hand how German cities are adapting to the impacts of climate change.
+Participants from city and regional authorities, city planners and civil society actors will have the unique opportunity to directly engage with their German professional counterparts and build a US-German network to promote sustainable cities through international exchange.
+The program will take place from May 15 to 19, 2017.

-We are pleased to announce that we are now accepting applications.
-Please be sure to submit your application by March 27, 2016.
+We offer 15 seats on this tour.
+Please be sure to submit your application by March 6, 2017.

 What does the program include?

 Upon being accepted to participate in the program, the following will be covered for all participants: